Thaumatorium/python-bitvavo-api/README.md

 ...
 ```

+Commit those changes.

-After that, run `bump2version (major|minor|patch)` to automatically replace `unreleased` with the new version number,
+After that, run `bump2version (major|minor|patch)` to automatically replace `$UNRELEASED` with the new version number,
-and also automatically tag and commit (with tag) to release a new version
+and also automatically tag and commit (with tag) to release a new version via the Github workflow.

 ## Last note